 Maternal Levels.
-Ten women were given 100,000 units intramuscularly as a single dose or every 2 hours for 6 hours.
+Ten women were given 100,000 units of penicillin G intramuscularly as a single dose or every 2 hours for 6 hours.
 Milk levels at 1 to 2 hours after the dose ranged from unmeasurable to 30 units/L after a single dose and an average of 50 units/L after multiple doses.

 A single dose of penicillin G was given intramuscularly to 10 women.
 With doses of 200,000 units in 4 women, milk levels were about 60 units/L and were relatively constant for 6 hours after the dose.
 With doses of 500,000 units in 4 women, milk levels of penicillin reached 240 units/L at 2 to 4 hours after the dose.
 With 600,000 units in 2 women, peak levels of 240 to 360 units/L occurred at 4 hours after the dose.

 After 2 doses of 2 million units of penicillin G intramuscularly in 15 women, peak milk levels were 120 units/L and trough levels were 10 units/L. After 2 doses of 4 million units of penicillin G intramuscularly in 5 women, peak milk levels were 220 units/L and trough levels were 30 units/L. With both doses, peak levels occurred 3 to 6 hours after the dose.